-Vitamin D, 25-Hydroxy, Total, Immunoassay - Measurement of serum 25-OH vitamin D concentrations provide a good index of circulating vitamin D activity in patients not suffering from renal disease.
 Lower than normal 25-OH vitamin D levels can result from a dietary deficiency, poor absorption of the vitamin or impaired metabolism of the sterol in the liver.
 A 25-OH vitamin D deficiency can lead to bone diseases such as rickets and osteomalacia.
 Above normal levels can lead to hypercalcemia

 Vitamin D supplements are used to treat adults with severe vitamin D deficiency, resulting in loss of bone mineral content, bone pain, muscle weakness and soft bones (osteomalacia).
 Osteoporosis.
 Studies suggest that people who get enough vitamin D and calcium in their diets can slow bone mineral loss, help prevent osteoporosis and reduce bone ...

 Cholecalciferol is vitamin D3.
 Vitamin D helps your body absorb calcium.
 Cholecalciferol is used as a dietary supplement in people who do not get enough vitamin D in their diets to maintain adequate health.
 Cholecalciferol may also be used for purposes not listed in this medication guide.

 The Vitamin D, 1,25 Dihydroxy level does not have a major change until normal Vitamin D levels, or 25 (OH)D, drops to levels that are considered a VERY severe Vitamin D deficiency.
 1,25 dihydroxy-vitamin D or 1.25 Dihydroxy level or 1,25 (OH) (2)D has the normal values are usually listed as 20-76 pg/ml.